South Carolina's Equalization Schools 1951-1960

 For Teachers

-South Carolina's new Social Studies Standards (2011) reference the state's School Equalization Program (Standard 8-7.2).
+South Carolina's Social Studies Standards (2011) reference the state's School Equalization Program (Standard 8-7.2).
 Find additional information to teach this standard on this page.
 See the new draft lesson plan specific to equalization schools below!

 The following links and webpages contain a multitude of resources for teachers.
 The lesson plans tend to focus on Brown v.
 Board of Education or Briggs v.
 Elliott.
 If you have any suggestions to add to this page, please contact me!